 To reduce scattering loss, AFC engineers pioneered a technique known as impedance matching to "tune out" framework loss.
-As required by sophisticated electrical performance requirements, inductive elements (wire, metallic strips etc.) may be laminated into the dielectric flanges to impedance match scattering loss.
+As required by sophisticated electrical performance requirements, RF circuit elements may be laminated into the dielectric flanges to impedance match scattering loss.
 Any of the four DSF radome types may be impedance matched.

 Transmission Loss Improvement by